DATA-GBG-E24C/atm/README.md

 # ATM - Banking System

 ATM is a banking and account management system built with IntelliJ IDEA 2025.2 (Ultimate Edition), Java SDK 21, and Spring Boot.
 It provides user role separation (Admin/customer), supports accounts and transactions, and organizes banking operations.
-The frontend is built with HTML/CSS/Thymeleaf, and data is stored in a MySQL database.

 ---